-9 Health Benefits Of Shankhpushpi, A Herbal Remedy
+9 Health Benefits Of Shankhpushpi: A Potent Herbal Remedy For You

 Health Benefits Of Shankhpushpi

 Shankhpushpi is a brain-boosting herbal remedy that can help your memory and your ability to learn.
 But that’s not all – if you’re grappling with anxiety issues, tension headaches, insomnia, or even digestive problems like ulcers or dysentery, this is a remedy worth considering.

 If you took a quick look at the elegant but delicate flowers of the shankhpushpi plant, you wouldn’t guess how much the plant could do for you.
 This popular ayurvedic and unani remedy from the Convolvulus pluricaulis plant draws its name from its flowers with their characteristic conch shape (shankha in Sanskrit).
 In some regions of the Indian subcontinent, the source plant for the shankhpushpi could be Evolvulus alsinoides Linn, Clitorea ternatea Linn, or Canscorade cussata Schult.
 Herbal remedies that utilize the root, leaves, and other parts of this plant can sort out a range of health problems and is great for your brain, nervous system, and heart.
 Here’s a detailed look.